 - Consent to one-act meaning consent to another

 - Type of clothes or no clothes

 My consent is really important to me.
-There’s so much stuff I won’t consent to with people, some of it pretty low-key, for example if someone I barely know, and don’t get good vibes from asks for a hug, I’ll say no. Other people’s consent though, somehow that matter so much more.
+There’s so much stuff I won’t consent to with people, some of it pretty low-key, for example, if someone I barely know, and don’t get good vibes from asks for a hug, I’ll say no. Other people’s consent though, somehow that matters so much more.
 I never, ever want to be the person who got it wrong.

 I know I’m only human though, and getting it wrong can mean many things, and maybe one day I will get it wrong.
 I will never stop doing my best to get it right though, whether that is with Bakji or with a new play partner.

 When it comes to BDSM I know all too well from personal experience how the rush of subspace can mess with your decision-making skills and your perception of what is occurring.
 It can also make people incoherent and in some cases completely non-verbal.
 Mid-scene is really not the time to ask someone if they want to engage in something they have not previously given consent to.

 This is one of the reasons I am such a big fan of things like Fetish Checklists because if nothing else it starts a conversation about what our expectations are with a new partner.
 I know sometimes we are going to undertake new activities in situations where that wouldn’t be possible, for me this would be at a Fetish event or a rope event.
 I think it those situations asking clear, direct questions is the way forward, and less with a debrief afterwards that there could have been more, is better than more with a debrief afterwards that more was too much.